CrowStudio/Escape-The-Werehouse-/README.md

 />](https://www.youtube.com/watch?v=N8yT1P5T2vw)<br>

 ### Level Editor ###
-We have a new level editor to make it easier to create maps for new levels.<br>
+We have a level editor to make it easier to create maps for new levels.<br>
 A random map of floor and wall tiles are generated each tine the editor is started, or after a level is saved.<br>
 [<img src="docs/WerehouseLevelEditor.png" width="300">] [<img src="docs/NewLevel.png" width="300">]